 Recyclable materials may be combined in one can or container not to exceed 32-gallon capacity or 50 lbs. in weight.
 Please do not use plastic bags!

-New and replacement recycling containers are available at the Township Building at a cost of $15 per container.
+New and replacement recycling containers are available at the Township Building at a cost.

 What Happens After Your Recycling is Collected?